 Fellows will spend up to three weeks per year during their fellowship attending Program-sponsored professional development retreats.
 These retreats provide opportunities to cultivate skills typically not covered during their academic education including: leadership, communications, professional and funder networks, and to gain better understanding of policy-making and the application of research.

-The deadline for receipt of application materials is 13 September 2019.
-The Program expects to select five Fellows in January 2020 for appointments to start between March and September 2020.
-Fellowship awards include an annual salary of $57,500, benefits, and generous travel and research budgets.
+The deadline for receipt of application materials is 4 September 2020.
+The Program expects to select five Fellows in January 2021 for appointments to start between March and September 2021.
+Fellowship awards include an annual salary of $59,000, benefits, and generous travel and research budgets, as well as a lifetime membership to the Society for Conservation Biology.

-APPLY ONLINE: We have launched an online submission platform!
-No pieces of the application package will be submitted via email as in previous years, including reference letters.
-Access it here.
+APPLY ONLINE: All components of the proposal package will be submitted via the online application platform, including reference letters.
+Access it here: apply.smithfellows.org.

 Questions may be directed to Shonda Foster, Program Director, by emailing firstname.lastname@example.org.